hashicorp/terraform-provider-azuread/docs/guides/microsoft-graph.md

 This will enable you to upgrade to version 2.0 at your convenience, by simply advancing the desired target version in your configuration.
 See the [Lock and Upgrade Provider Versions](https://learn.hashicorp.com/tutorials/terraform/provider-versioning) guide on HashiCorp Learn for more details.

+## Authentication and National Clouds

+Existing authentication methods will continue to work unchanged, whether you authenticate with a service principal ([client certificate](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/service_principal_client_certificate) or [client secret](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/service_principal_client_secret)), [managed identity](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/managed_service_identity), or using [Azure CLI](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/azure_cli).

+For users connecting to national clouds (e.g. germany, china and usgovernment), these are all supported using the existing provider configuration property `environment`, or the environment variable `ARM_ENVIRONMENT`.
+The usgovernment environment has been split into two environments usgovernmentl4 and usgovernmentl5 - see [this post](https://developer.microsoft.com/en-us/office/blogs/new-microsoft-graph-endpoints-in-us-government-cloud/) for more information.
+Specifying the `usgovernment` environment will use the `usgovernmentl4` cloud.

 ## New API permissions

 Microsoft Graph is a different web service to Azure Active Directory Graph, and as such if you are authenticating using a service principal, you may need to assign new permissions to [your authenticated principal](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/service_principal_configuration).